clydebuilt1974/TryHackMe/Junior Penetration Tester/Metasploit/Introduction.md

 ```

 ## Msfconsole
-* As previously mentioned, the console will be your main interface to the Metasploit Framework.
+* Main interface to the Metasploit Framework.
-* You can launch it using the msfconsole command on your AttackBox terminal or any system the Metasploit Framework is installed on.
+* Launch it using the `msfconsole` command on any system the Metasploit Framework is installed on.
-* Once launched, you will see the command line changes to msf6 (or msf5 depending on the installed version of Metasploit).
+* Command line will change to `msf6`.
-* The Metasploit console (msfconsole) can be used just like a regular command-line shell, as you can see below.
+* Metasploit console (msfconsole) can be used like a regular command-line shell.
-* The first command is ls which lists the contents of the folder from which Metasploit was launched using the msfconsole command.
+  * The first command is `ls` which lists the contents of the folder from which Metasploit was launched using the msfconsole command.
-* It is followed by a ping sent to Google's DNS IP address (8.8.8.8).
+  * Followed by a ping sent to Google's DNS IP address (8.8.8.8).
-* As we operate from the AttackBox, which is Linux we had to add the -c 1 option, so only a single ping was sent.
+    * Had to add the `-c 1` option so only a single ping was sent as OS is Linux.
-* Otherwise, the ping process would continue until it is stopped using CTRL+C.
+    * Ping process would otherwise continue until stopped using `CTRL+C`.
 ```
 msf6 > ls
 [*] exec: ls